railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/communicate.rst

  that you can keep using your normal communication tools by interfacing them with OpenERP, and that you are not limited just to OpenERP's interface.*

-OpenERP can do most things you need to pursue your business opportunities.
 Often your sales persons are already used to working with standard email clients to manage their business.
 OpenERP allows you to perfectly integrate their knowledge with the use of OpenERP.

 OpenERP offers this flexibility to those who need to continue using their traditional email programs to maintain their
 efficiency: OpenERP can be connected to Outlook and Thunderbird.
 Your users can participate in many OpenERP-maintained processes without ever leaving their familiar environment, and can avoid double data entry, yet easily link information to OpenERP's database automatically.